greystate/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Media-Picker-3/index.md

 ### Accepted types

-Use setting to limit the picker to only select Media Items of these types.
+Use this setting to limit the picker to only select Media Items of these types.

 ### Pick multiple items